Meshwa2406/Pimcore/doc/05_Objects/01_Object_Classes/01_Data_Types/40_Geographic_Types.md

 There are different geographic data types available in pimcore: `Geopoint`, `Geobounds`, `Geopolygon` and `Geopolyline`.
-The country select box also belongs to the context of geo widgets, but it is rather a select input widget and therefore it is listed with the other select widgets. aa
+The country select box also belongs to the context of geo widgets, but it is rather a select input widget and therefore it is listed with the other select widgets.

 ## Geopoint